bboa3/mozeconome-api/README.md

   [x] Download the file: https://www.bancomoc.mz/Files/REFR/ZMMIREFR.pdf every day
     [x] extract exchange rate
-    [x] Send me an email if there is an error downloading or extracting exchange rates
+    [x] Send me an email if there is an error downloading or extracting exchange rates [x] Endpoint to upload file, extract inflection data and then delete file
 ```

 ## How to contribute?